impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 We see two patterns (`-e*` and `--`), separated by the `|` character, then terminated by the `)` character, as mentioned in bullet points 2 and 3 above.
 If the current arg in the iteration matches either pattern, we exit the `for` loop (i.e. we `break`).
 Otherwise, we fall through and check the next clause in the case statement.

-In the above link, the `*` symbol is listed as one of the "special characters" available in `bash` pattern matching:
+In the above link, the `*` symbol is listed as one of the "special characters" available in Bash pattern matching:

 > *
 >